Last updated on February 25th, 2023 at 11:06 pm

-My journey took me around the Middle East and Mediterranean Europe instead, seeking joy, love, peace, serenity.
+My Eat, Pray, Love journey took me around the Middle East and Mediterranean Europe instead, seeking joy, love, peace, and serenity.

 The Book I Wish I’d Written!

 I too ate a whole pizza.
-I too marveled over the language.
+I too marveled at the language.

 I too meditated.

-Yet life is more complicated and more rich than I was ready to admit.
+Yet life is more complicated and richer than I was ready to admit.
 I thought I could “bury” my past, just forget about it.

 But I had panic attacks.
-Night sweats.
+Night Sweats.
 Reliving the terror of the nights when I thought my life would end.
-I had to find my own way to peace, and for me, this involved some travels, some teachers, and some just pure….
-Being.
+I had to find my own way to peace, and for me, this involved some travels, some teachers, and some just pure beings.

 And Slowly The World Turns